B.C. Business COVID-19 Support Service

 This digital tool contains three sections of questions that will help you understand where your company stands as you respond to COVID-19 in the areas of: crisis management and response; workforce; operations and supply chain; finance and liquidity; tax and trade; and strategy and brand.
 After answering the questions you will receive an assessment of where your company stands in each response area, insights and recommendations into potential areas on which to focus and key questions to ask and where you can access more information.

 Small Business BC is the premier resource centre for these entrepreneurs.
-We are a non-profit organization that exists to help BC entrepreneurs start and grow their own businesses.
-Like the entrepreneurs we serve, we are a small business made up of a small and mighty team with a passion for entrepreneurship.
+They are a non-profit organization that exists to help BC entrepreneurs start and grow their own businesses.
+Like the entrepreneurs they serve, they are a small business made up of a small and mighty team with a passion for entrepreneurship.

 WorkSafeBC realizes the importance of worker safety as businesses look to resume operations following COVID-19 related work stoppages or interruptions.
 This page provides employers with information and resources to assist them in ensuring the risk of exposure to the virus that causes COVID-19 is minimized in their workplace.